hnikolov/THRII_USB_Pedal/README.md

 **KNOWN ISSUES**
-- Selecting different effects/echoes/reverbs does not change patch name color and does not add '(\*)' to patch name
+- Selecting different effects/echoes/reverbs does not change patch name color and does not add '(\*)'
-- When changing what to switch (COMP/GATE/BOOST), it is not clear if/what is selected
+- When changing what to switch (COMP/GATE/BOOST), it is not clear what has been selected
 - Font size of the patch name is not ideal (currently, using smaller font size instead)

+**DONE**
+- Use button press event only for the tap echo time button/feature
+- Remove '(\*)' from modified patch to save space on screen - change only the color of the patch name
+- Invert patch name font color and background when Solo switch on
+- When switching from patch to the THRII settings, the THRII (user preset) patch name is shown but the small-font number (0-4) was not
+- At connection, start with 'THR Local' and show the (large-font) number of the preselected patch (1), was (-1)

 **TODOs**
-- Use button press event only for the tap echo time button/feature (TB DONE)
-- Remove '(\*)' from modified patch to save space on screen - change only the color of the patch name (TB DONE)
-- Invert patch name/background when Solo switch on (TB DONE)
-- When switching from patch the amp settings, the amp patch name is shown but the patch number (0-4) is not (TB Fixed)
-  - At connection, start with 'THR Local' and show the number of the preselected patch (1), was (-1) (TB DONE)
-- Add new fonts - currently facing problems with this :(
-- Cannot switch THRII amp/col without calling createPatch()
-  - Can switch from Boom SendSX Midi SW sending hex data.
-The 'same' data does not switch amp/col when sent from Teensy
 - Refactor: Move code to different files: SDCard, FSM, etc.
 - Introduce button mapping (it has been removed)
 - Define different FSMs as functions, currently fsm is in the loop() function